-Joel M. Evans, M.D.
+Joel M. Evans, M.D. has been a director of the company since February 2007.
 Dr. Evans founded The Center for Women's Health in Stamford, Connecticut in June 1996 and since then has been its Director.
 From November 1996 to present, Dr. Evans has been a lecturer and senior faculty member of The Center for Mind Body Medicine in Washington, D.C.
 Dr. Evans has been featured in magazines as well as interviewed on television and radio shows across the country.
 Dr. Evans is an Assistant Clinical Professor at the Albert Einstein College of Medicine in New York City and helped create a clinical study at Columbia University Medical Center for use of the herb, black cohosh, in breast cancer.
 From November 2005 to present, Dr. Evans has been a member of the Scientific Advisory Board for Metagenics Incorporated, a nutritional supplement manufacturer.
-Dr. Evans brings key medical experience to the Company.